Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Cons

-- Pricing hasn’t adjusted to reflect the competition from 700 River and Paseo — studios at $1,688+ feel high when Paseo’s net effective rent after concessions drops below $2,200 for a 1BR
+- Pricing hasn’t caught up to the new competition — studios at $1,688+ feel steep when Paseo’s net effective rent after concessions lands around $2,225 for a 1BR in a newer, taller building

-- 20 stories puts it below the skyline sightline that the taller towers command
+- At 20 stories, it doesn’t clear the skyline the way the taller towers do

 Overall Thoughts

-The Quincy is a solid building that’s caught in an awkward pricing squeeze.
-When it opened in 2021, it was the newest tower on Rainey and priced accordingly.
-Now 700 River and Paseo have entered the market with taller towers, newer finishes, and aggressive lease-up concessions, and The Quincy’s pricing hasn’t caught up to the new reality.
+The Quincy is in an awkward spot right now.
+When it opened in 2021, it was the newest tower on Rainey and priced like it.
+Then 700 River and Paseo showed up.
+Taller, newer, running aggressive concessions.
+And The Quincy hasn’t adjusted.

-That said, it has something the brand-new buildings don’t: four years of operational history.
-Royal Blue Grocery downstairs means you can grab milk at 10pm without leaving the building.
-The co-working spaces are actually usable for getting work done, not just a table next to the lobby.
+But here’s what it has that the brand-new buildings don’t: four years of operational history.
+You know how the management team handles things.
+Royal Blue downstairs means groceries without an Uber.
+The co-working spaces are actually usable.
 And that observation deck?
-It sets this building apart from towers that only give you outdoor views at pool level.
-Here’s what I tell clients: if you want a newer building on Rainey without rolling the dice on Year 1 management, The Quincy belongs on your shortlist.
-Just push back on the listed price.
-The new towers have given you bargaining power.
+It sets this building apart from towers where the only outdoor space is the pool.
+Here’s what I tell clients: if you want newer without gambling on Year 1 management, The Quincy belongs on your list.
+Push back on the listed price.
+The new towers have given you room to negotiate.

 The Established High-Rises (Built 2008–2016)